 National Terminals estimate that the labour cost savings from manning reductions will be swallowed up by:

 - training costs increasing to 5% of payroll;

-- wage increases from multi-skilling induced re-classifications,
+- wage increases from multi-skilling induced re-classifications, amounting to 15%;

 - extra payments associated with the possible need to introduce productivity incentive schemes; and

 - capital financing expenses associated with new investment.